Sedation Dentistry Services for Auburn & Lewiston, ME

-Before you choose a dentist to perform sedation dental services, it’s important to not only know about their credentials but also the risks and benefits.
-Dr. Jonathan Bernstein has been practicing dentistry for decades, and has special training and certifications in IV and oral sedation dentistry.
+Before you choose a general dentist to perform sedation dentistry services, it’s important to not only know about their credentials but also the risks and benefits.
+Dr. Jonathan Bernstein has been practicing IV sedation dentistry for decades and has special training and certifications in IV and oral sedation dentistry.
 He has the training to provide exceptional dental care and the advanced knowledge of sedation you will want in a sedation dentist.

 What Do You Need to Know About Sedation Dentistry?